 LEP’s mission is to build a more equitable and ecologically resilient Hudson Valley – one that meets the economic and social needs of our communities while working in partnership with natural systems.
 Towards this mission, we develop programs, provide grant funding, and act as a convener in the region.

 Since its inception in 2010, LEP has been providing grants to mission-aligned organizations working toward a more ecologically resilient and just Hudson Valley.
 Our grants and programs are focused around two thematic areas:

 - Partners for Climate Action : Supporting communities as they work to meet the challenges of a changing climate.
 This includes mitigation and adaptation, ecological repair, and civic participation.

 - Local Stewardship and Community: Supporting new initiatives from regional organizations that are the backbone of the social and civic fabric of the Hudson Valley

 LEP operates under the fiscal sponsorship of the New World Foundation.
 The New World Foundation, a 501(c)3 public charity, is based in New York City and is dedicated to community building, a healthy environment, educational opportunity, and economic justice.

 Bob Dandrew, Director

 In launching the Local Economies Project, Bob set out to focus on the intersection of economics, environmentalism, and culture with an eye toward locally owned business, resilient agriculture, and democratic participation in decision making.
-Before joining LEP’s fiscal sponsor the New World Foundation, Bob was executive director of the NoVo Foundation, a philanthropic organization dedicated to the empowerment of women and girls.
-Prior to NoVo, he was Director of the Rudolf Steiner Foundation’s East Coast Office.
+Before joining LEP’s fiscal sponsor the New World Foundation, Bob’s professional experience included service as executive director of the NoVo Foundation and East Coast director for the Rudolf Steiner Foundation.